pelumi-guy/simple_shell/README.md

 ## Requirements

 ### General
-	- Allowed editors: vi, vim, emacs
+	- Allowed editors: `vi`, `vim`, `emacs`
-	- All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
+	- All your files will be compiled on Ubuntu 20.04 LTS using `gcc`, using the options `-Wall -Werror -Wextra -pedantic -std=gnu89`
 	- All your files should end with a new line
-	- A README.md file, at the root of the folder of the project is mandatory
+	- A `README.md` file, at the root of the folder of the project is mandatory
-	- Your code should use the Betty style.
-It will be checked using betty-style.pl and betty-doc.pl
+	- Your code should use the `Betty` style.
+It will be checked using `betty-style.pl` and `betty-doc.pl`
 	- Your shell should not have any memory leaks
 	- No more than 5 functions per file
 	- All your header files should be include guarded
 	- Use system calls only when you need to [why?](https://www.quora.com/Why-are-system-calls-expensive-in-operating-systems)
-	- Write a README with the description of your project
+	- Write a `README` with the description of your project
-	- You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository.
-Format, see Docker
+	- You should have an `AUTHORS` file at the root of your repository, listing all individuals having contributed content to the repository.
+Format, see `Docker`

 ### List of allowed functions and system calls
 	- access (man 2 access)